tlotze/ophelia/doc/README.txt

 On the way forward from the site root to the page, pthandler tries to execute a Python script named "py" in each directory, and finally one for the page.
 Each is passed some information about the request and allowed to modify the template context.
-Each script may also import module, define functions and set values other than the context.
+Each script may also import modules, define functions and set values other than the context.
 They will be available to all scripts executed later.